Betty: An Automatic Differentiation Library for Multilevel Optimization: Automatic Differentiation for Multilevel Optimization

 Two major challenges in the above problems are: 1) approximating the solution of the optimization problem (\textit{i}.\textit{e}. $w^*(\lambda)$), and 2) differentiating through the (approximated) solution.

-In practice, an approximation of $w^*(\lambda)$ is typically achieved by unrolling a small number of gradient steps, which can significantly reduce the computational cost.
-While we could potentially obtain a better approximation of $w^*(\lambda)$ by running gradient steps until convergence, this procedure alone can take a few days (or even weeks) when the underlying optimization problem is large-scale~\cite{deng2009imagenet, devlin2018bert}.
+In practice, an approximation of $w^*(\lambda)$ is typically achieved by unrolling a small number of gradient steps, which can significantly reduce the computational cost~\citep{franceschi2017forward}.
+While we could potentially obtain a better approximation of $w^*(\lambda)$ by running gradient steps until convergence, this procedure alone can take a few days (or even weeks) when the underlying optimization problem is large-scale~\citep{deng2009imagenet, devlin2018bert}.

-Once $w^*(\lambda)$ is approximated, matrix-vector multiplication between the best-response Jacobian $\frac{dw^*(\lambda)}{d\lambda}$ and a vector $v$ is popularly obtained by either iterative differentiation (ITD) or approximate implicit differentiation (AID)~\cite{grazzi2020iteration}.
-This problem has been extensively studied in bilevel optimization literature~\cite{finn2017model, franceschi2017forward, franceschi2018bilevel, liu2018darts, lorraine2020optimizing, maclaurin2015gradient, rajeswaran2019meta}, and we direct interested readers to the original papers, as studying these algorithms is not the focus of this paper.
+Once $w^*(\lambda)$ is approximated, matrix-vector multiplication between the best-response Jacobian $\frac{dw^*(\lambda)}{d\lambda}$ and a vector $v$ is popularly obtained by either iterative differentiation (ITD) or approximate implicit differentiation (AID)~\citep{grazzi2020iteration}.
+This problem has been extensively studied in bilevel optimization literature~\citep{finn2017model, franceschi2017forward, lorraine2020optimizing}, and we direct interested readers to the original papers, as studying these algorithms is not the focus of this paper.
+In \textsc{Betty}, we provide implementations of several popular ITD/AID algorithms which users can easily plug-and-play for their MLO applications.
+Currently available algorithms within \textsc{Betty} include ITD with reverse-mode automatic differentiation (ITD-RMAD)~\citep{finn2017model}, AID with Neumann series (AID-NMN)~\citep{lorraine2020optimizing}, AID with conjugate gradient (AID-CG)~\citep{rajeswaran2019meta}, and AID with finite difference (AID-FD)~\citep{liu2018darts}.

-Rather, we provide several insights about each algorithm here.
-Roughly speaking, ITD differentiates through the optimization \textit{path} of Equation~\eqref{eq:inner}, whereas AID only depends on the (approximated) solution $w^*(\lambda)$.
-Due to this difference, AID is oftentimes considered to be more memory efficient than ITD.
-The same observation has also been made based on a theoretical analysis in~\cite{ji2021bilevel}.
-Moreover, a dependency to the optimization path requires ITD to track the intermediate states of the parameter during optimization, but existing frameworks like PyTorch override such intermediate states through the use of stateful modules and in-place operations in the optimizer~\cite{grefenstette2019generalized}.
-Hence, ITD requires patching modules and optimizers to support intermediate state tracking as well.

-Overall, AID provides two important benefits compared to ITD: it can allow better memory efficiency, and use native modules/optimizers of existing frameworks.
-Thus, in \textsc{Betty} we also primarily direct our focus on AID algorithms while also providing an implementation of ITD for completeness.
-Currently available best-response Jacobian calculation algorithms in \textsc{Betty} include ITD with reverse-mode automatic differentiation~\cite{finn2017model}, AID with Neumann series~\cite{lorraine2020optimizing}, AID with conjugate gradient~\cite{rajeswaran2019meta}, and AID with finite difference~\cite{liu2018darts}.
-Users can choose whichever algorithm is most-appropriate for each problem in their MLO program, and the chosen algorithm is used to perform the matrix-vector multiplication with best-response Jacobians in Equation~\eqref{eq:decomposed} for the corresponding problem based on the dataflow graph, accomplishing automatic differentiation for MLO.